-- have earned a 4 or a 5 on the AP language exam or - earn a minimum score of an I-5 (Intermediate High) on all components of ACTFL's Assessment of Performance toward Proficiency in Languages (AAPPL) exam, or for languages not offered by the AAPPL, on the STAMP 4S exam.
+- have earned a 4 or a 5 on the AP language exam or - have earned a minimum score of an I-5 (Intermediate High) on all components of ACTFL's Assessment of Performance toward Proficiency in Languages (AAPPL) exam, or for languages not offered by the AAPPL, on the STAMP 4S exam.

-The following languages can be assessed with the AAPPL exam: Arabic, Chinese (Mandarin), French, German, Italian, Japanese, Korean, and Spanish.
-The STAMP 4S assessment is offered in Arabic, French, German, Hebrew, Hindi, Italian, Japanese, Korean, Mandarin, Polish, Portuguese, Russian, Spanish, and Spanish Monolingual.
+The following languages can be assessed with the AAPPL exam: Arabic, Chinese (Mandarin), French, German, Italian, Japanese, Korean, Portuguese, Russian, and Spanish..
+The STAMP 4S assessment is offered in Arabic, Hebrew, Hindi, and Polish.
 For more information about this assessment, please contact our Assistant Principal, Eric Lasky, at 708-697-5545.